egel-lang/egel-lang.github.io/index.md

 The interpreter seems to have something between a naive Lisp and Python performance.
 A REPL and batch mode evaluation is supported.

+The interpreter is in an alpha state.
+It can symbolically rewrite but small bugs are still regularly discovered.

 ## Roadmap and mobile code

 Egel is developed as a hobby project to explore some ideas the author